How Industrial Linux Enables Distributed IIoT Applications

 Besides storage protection during the OS boot process, secure boot should also include library protection for application software and binary data.
 For example, if an attacker physically steals the gateway from a remote site, he or she should still be unable to access mission- critical information because all the data and libraries have also been asymmetrically encrypted.

-Long-term Linux Support
+Long-term Linux Support for IoT

 One of biggest concerns developers have about using a Linux distribution is the maintenance and support period.
 As with standard Linux operating systems, industrial Linux platforms are also open-source and may only be maintained by the original developers for about two years.
 For industrial applications, however, upgrading or migrating platforms after two years is unacceptable.
 Ideally, IIoT application developers should work with a software vendor that provides long-term support for their industrial Linux platform.